 WATER TREATMENT IN SO FLORIDA

 Activated carbon is the best media for this.
 However it is not "magic fairy dust".
 The filter needs to be properly designed to give the best removals.
 The amount of carbon, type of carbon, flow rate, usage,...is all critical, especially when treating this type water properly which would differ from other areas that may have different concerns.
 Other filter medias such as KDF are not as effective here as it does not remove chloramines which is about all we have.
 It will remove free chlorine so it's use in shower filters, where chlorine gas removal is desired and higher temperatures are present, is effective.
 Activated carbon and higher temperatures are not compatible.
 Also, due to the high content of color, which needs removing, a softer carbon is more effective as compared to harder, coconut shell based carbon which does provide good trace chemical removal but not good color removal.
-So the most effective filters for our area will have a high amount of a softer, lignite, etc based carbon, with a controlled flow rate, replaced frequently as determined by the filter size for about one year of normal usage used specifically for drinking water.
+Also it is a slow reacting carbon so a larger amount of carbon is required or a slower flow rate to really be effective.
+So the most effective filters for our area will have a high amount of a softer, lignite, etc based carbon, faster reactivity, with a controlled flow rate, replaced frequently as determined by the filter size for about one year of normal usage used specifically for drinking water.
 The one year time period is of importance because filters can begin to buildup biologically over time with harmless bacteria that can be a nuisance if the filter is not replaced.
 Thus it would be counter-productive to build a filter that will last multiple years when it needs to be replaced annually.
 Bacteriostatic filters that tout multiple year usage are registered pesticides that would actually have to exceed maximum contamination limits in heavy metal release to really be effective.
 This was proven by an old EPA comparison test that concluded little difference in overall biological buildup between "bacteriostatic" and untreated, yet higher quality, activated carbon filters.
 To provide superior sediment removal, carbon that has been compressed into a block capable of micron/sub micron removal would work better than adding extra paper, ceramic or cloth filters.
 As an added feature, some carbon blocks also have resins mixed in that can remove heavy metals such as lead, etc as an added protection.
 It is rare to find this problem in our area but it has happened and the extra protection is of minimal cost.
-When the EPA, approximately 15 years ago did a comparison study of different filters concerning THM removal, which is also an indication of overall VOC (volatile organic chemical) removal, it became obvious that the ones that did very well had a lot of carbon, 1/2 gal per minute flow rate, and low total gallons specified = 99% removals.
+When the EPA, approximately 20 years ago did a comparison study of different filters concerning THM removal, which is also an indication of overall VOC (volatile organic chemical) removal, it became obvious that the ones that did very well had a lot of carbon, 1/2 gal per minute flow rate, and low total gallons specified = 99% removals.

 Whole house carbon filters, due to the high flow rates and usages, cannot utilize the same quality activated carbon as undersink units.
 Larger carbon granules need to be used to allow enough flow as required.
 Just like comparing how fast granulated sugar and sugar cubes dissolve, finer particles have more surface area thus dissolve faster and as well, with GAC treat the water quicker/better.
 If they are designed of proper volume, usually a full cubic foot or better, they do remove the basics such as taste and odor, most chemicals, and also color if a high quality soft color removing activated carbon is used.

 Due to the fact that the mineral content is low and are not toxic in this area (some parts of the country have arsenic, etc), more advanced type treatment such as reverse osmosis or distillation is not a necessity.
 However, if an overall purer drinking water is desired or if the existing minerals are not to your taste, reverse osmosis does an excellent job with no power required.
-They also remove bacteria and viruses (usually not a problem) and flouride which many people do not want in thier drinking water.
+They also remove bacteria and viruses (usually not a problem unless you have a home well for your water source) and fluoride which many people do not want in thier drinking water.

 Home well water treatment for residential usages and drinking water is a whole other story with other issues to contend with.